China’s recovery road map in the Year of the Dragon

-THIS lunar new year features the dragon in the Chinese zodiac.
+THIS Chinese New Year features the dragon in the Chinese zodiac.
 It is recognised as one of the most auspicious signs, incorporating luck, strength and health.
 People born under this sign are viewed as strong, generous and full of vitality.

 In China, however, strength has been noticeably absent in its equity market over the past year, with the market under significant downward pressure due to weakness in the real estate sector and slower consumer spending.